wp-plugins/better-wp-security/readme.txt

 == Description ==

 NOTE: This plugin is not yet ready for production and should be used only to test features and provide feedback!!!!

+Better WP Security takes the best Wordpress security features and techniques and combines them in a single plugin thereby ensuring that as many security holes as possible are patched without  having to worry about conflicting features or the possibility of missing anything on your site.

 = Current features =